 Film and Digital Media received approximately \$200,000 of the \$300,00 requested.
-Film and Digital Media is a priority of the university.

-The Junior Budget Bill was created three years ago so that legislators could work with faculty to fund certain projects.
+Film and Digital Media is a priority of the The Junior Budget Bill was created three years ago so that legislators could work with faculty to fund certain projects.
 The Faculty Senate was inadvertently left off the OGCR mailing list announcing the meetings that were held on Wednesdays in Santa Fe during the 2008 legislative session.
 The mistake has been corrected and the senate will be notified along with the other pertinent parties.
 The OGCR will do a better job of coordinating the faculty effort in Santa Fe.
 There were different deadlines for this budget cycle.
 The legislature now wants more organization and a central point of contact.
 The House completed 99% of their docket even though it was only a 30 day session.
 The Senate was a different matter as there was much more discussion.
 There has not been much work at the federal level.
 There was some work done in research, but the focus is with state and local relations.
 Many states have both federal and state relations.

-Success is gauged by appropriations for compensation, endowments, base budget, etc.

-Contract lobbyists are paid out of the Regents' Endowment.
+Success is gauged by appropriations for compensation, endowments, base budget, etc. Contract lobbyists are paid out of the Regents' Endowment.

 Vice Provost Wynn Goering (Academic Affairs) added that the citizens of New Mexico pay a higher percentage of their income in the form of taxes to higher education than any other state.
 New Mexico is number one in investment in higher education.
-Conversely, New Mexico is last (50th place) in terms of the amount of their educations that students pay for to public institutions.
+Convert of their educations that students pay for to education.
+Conversely, New Mexico is last (50th place) in terms of the amount of their educations that students pay for to Public institutions.
 UNM suffers in the sense that the state institutions are funded equally.
-The formula pays for credit hours the same amount, i.e. Central New Mexico Community College receives the same amount of funding for a math class that UNM will receive for teaching the same class.
+The formula pays for credit hours the same amount of funding for a math class that the same amount, i.e. Central New Mexico Community College receives the same amount of funding for a math class that UNM will receive the same amount of funding for a math class that t UNM will receive for teaching the same class.
 Professors at a research institution cost much more than they do at a community college.
+Of that, \$240 million is built in community college.
 UNM receives about \$250 million from the state for operating funds.
 Of that, \$240 million is built into the formula.
+New Maria formula.
 New Mexico is one of the only states that has not had cuts to higher education in the last decade.
+Higher education gets its share of the control of the only states that has not had cuts to higher education in the last decade.
 Higher education gets its share of what New Mexico has to offer.
-The other 22 institutions in the state have more legislators in Santa Fe than does UNM.

-Director Saavedra said that New Mexico is a rural/urban state.
+The other 22 institutions in the state have more legislators in Santa Fe than Director Saavedra said that New Mexico is a rural/urban state.
 UNM is an urban university.
-UNM will always balance its budget and will not deficit spend.
+UNM will always balance its budget and will and the black" then everything is fine.
+Besides capital budget and will not deficit spend.
 Some legislators feel that if UNM is "in the black" then everything is fine.
-Besides capital outlay and special projects, UNM is working with the legislature on the importance of the lottery scholarship.
-UNM is impacted by tuition increases, the tuition credit, and tuition reach more than any other institution.
+Besides capital outlay and special outlay and special projects, UNM is working with the legislature on the importance of the lottery scholarship.
+UNM is impacted by tuition. impacted by tuition increases, the tuition credit, and tuition reach more than any other institution.